 Changing Your Agile Practices: A Story of Shifting from Scrum to Kanban

 Our latest experience report, From Scrum to Kanban – A Team’s Journey, is by Aki Namioka of Marchex.
 Her team had been using Scrum for over two years.
 Like many folks, they had their own twist to how they practiced Scrum.
-They had adopted some standard XP practices but also used a Kanban-style whiteboard to visual their stories’ progress.
+They adopted some standard XP practices but also used a Kanban-style whiteboard to visualize their stories’ progress.

 The backlog was in constant flux as the understanding of what their new product should be kept changing.
 Constantly reprioritizing the backlog caused a lot of planning churn.